thelegendofmario/love2d-template/README.md

 # love2d-template
-just a simple template for love2d projects
+This is a template for love2d projects.

+# liscense
+this uses the GPLv3 liscense.